 Yes, we take feedback very seriously and are committed to continuous improvement.
 All the delegates on our courses are asked to complete a course feedback questionnaire which we use to review the course for course content, teaching style, the quality of the materials and venue suitability.
 In addition, we would welcome any feedback either directly to the trainer, or to our head office after the course has finished.

-You will have priority access to our specialist trainers for advice on any Moving & Handling issues that may arise following your training course.
+You will have priority access to our specialist trainers for advice on any Manual Handling issues that may arise following your training course.
 Help and advice is free of charge, providing you are still within the course certification period.
 We aim to ensure that queries are answered within 24 hours.
 Queries are submitted by email initially and one of our experts will call back to discuss the issue and help to resolve the problem.

 Your organisation will also have access to our free online training tutorials and educational videos, featuring our expert trainers and qualified Osteopaths.
 The videos cover topics such as Spinal Anatomy, Cumulative Strain and generalist Lifting & Handling best-practice advice and tutorials.